Victorian passenger steamboats on the Thames

 Such was the poor state of England’s roads in the early 19th century that it was far easier to make the journey from the north-east of England to London by sailing vessel, typically taking about nine days.
 By the 1840s coastal steamships had cut the longer journey from Edinburgh to London to just three days.

-For a thirty year period, between 1830 and 1860, the Thames was busy with paddle-wheeled steamboats of various sizes, zig-zagging between the many piers on either side of the river, smoke belching from their tall, jagged-edged funnels.
+For a 30-year period, between 1830 and 1860, the Thames was busy with paddle-wheeled steamboats of various sizes, zig-zagging between the many piers on either side of the river, smoke belching from their tall, jagged-edged funnels.
 Rings around their funnels indicated their destination.
-On weekdays they were used by business commuters and for pleasure trips at weekends.
-It was estimated that two hundred steamers were working on the river by 1844.
+On weekdays they were used by business commuters, and for pleasure trips at weekends.
+It was estimated that 200 steamers were working on the river by 1844.
 The weekly Steamboat Excursion Guide was being published in London by 1841.

 There were numerous piers along the river through London from which to catch a boat, especially prior to the construction of the Victoria Embankment.
 In 1837 there were steamboat services operating between Kew, Richmond, Chelsea, Westminster Bridge, Hungerford Market, London Bridge, Blackwall, Woolwich, and Gravesend.
 ‘Short-ferries’ operated to and from London and Greenwich and Woolwich.
-Prices on short journeys were very low due to cut-throat competition, with London Bridge to Westminster costing 1p (one penny) and London Bridge to Chelsea just 2p.
-During the early 1840s as many as seventeen scheduled steamer ‘long-ferry’ departures departed daily in each direction from London to Gravesend.
-In 1846 there was a steamer leaving London Bridge for Westminster by rival companies every four minutes for the fifteen-minute journey.
+Prices on short journeys were very low due to cut-throat competition, with London Bridge to Westminster costing 1d (one penny) and London Bridge to Chelsea just 2d (two pence).
+During the early 1840s as many as 17 scheduled steamer ‘long-ferry’ departures left daily in each direction from London to Gravesend.
+In 1846 there was a steamer leaving London Bridge for Westminster by rival companies every four minutes for the 15-minute journey.

 For passengers alighting from Blackwall Railway trains there were also steamers from Brunswick Pier at Blackwall to Gravesend, a journey of about one hour.
 Most passengers arriving at Gravesend disembarked at Town Pier but those vessels belonging to the Blackwall Railway Company berthed at Terrace Pier.
 Steamboats moored at Gravesend departed by 7am and thus provided a means for residents of the town to commute into their place of work in the City.